sympy/sympy/doc/src/contributing/development-workflow.md

 In [SymPy] we encourage collaborative work.

-Everyone is welcome to join and to implement new feature, fix some bug, give general advice, etc. Also, we try to discuss everything and to review each other's work so that many eyes can see more thus raising the quality.
+Everyone is welcome to join and to implement new features, fix bugs, give general advice, etc. Also, we try to discuss everything and to review each other's work so that many eyes can see more thus raising the quality.

-General discussion takes place on [sympy@googlegroups.com] mailing list and in the [issues].
-Some discussion also takes place on Gitter (our channel is [gitter sympy/sympy]).
+General discussion takes place on the [sympy@googlegroups.com] mailing list and in the [issue tracker].
+Some discussion also takes place on Gitter (our channel is [Gitter sympy/sympy]).

 As some of you already know, software development is not just coding.
 Many non-coding tasks have to be done in order to produce *good* code.
 For
 example: setting up infrastructure, designing, testing, documenting, assisting new developers (we are doing it here), and of course programming.

-But even programming is not all about writing the code, it is about writing the code *and* preparing it so that the code can be included in the project.

-Both producing the code and bringing it to the project are important parts of the game -- without the code there is nothing to bring in, and having the code outside is a no-win for anyone.

 As already said above, we review changes.
-This idea was borrowed from successful projects like Linux, Python, SAGE and many more.
 In short, each change is first reviewed by other developers and only when it is approved is the code pushed in.
+This is important to produce the highest quality code, and to ensure the functions in SymPy are correct.

-Like it takes effort to write good and clear code, reviewing other's work needs effort too.
+And just as it takes effort to write good and clear code, reviewing other's work needs effort too.
 There are good practices how to do this so that reviewing is fun for both the author and the reviewer.
 We try to follow these good practices, and we'll try to show you how to follow them too.

 When reviewing other's patches you *learn* a lot, so why not participate as a reviewer too?
-Anyone regardless of technical skill can help review code, and it's an excellent way for newcomers to learn about Sympy's development process and community.
+Anyone regardless of technical skill can help review code, and it's an excellent way for newcomers to learn about SymPy's development process and community.

 ## How to contribute to the code base